hexojs/site/source/ko/docs/one-command-deployment.md

 ## Bip

-[Bip](https://bip.sh) provides zero downtime deployment, a global CDN, SSL, unlimited bandwidth and more for static websites.
+[Bip](https://bip.sh) is a commercial hosting service which provides zero downtime deployment, a global CDN, SSL, unlimited bandwidth and more for static websites.
+Plans are available on a pay as you go, per domain basis.

 Getting started is quick and easy, as Bip provides out the box support for Hexo.
 This guide assumes you already have [a Bip domain and Bip CLI installed](https://bip.sh/getstarted).